flo-stilz/Audio-Key-Estimation/README.md

 ## Setup & Datasets

-This project makes use of the following datasets:
+This project makes use of the following datasets except FSL10K.
+The following table only shows the sample amounts used:

 <table>
     <col>